Skip to main content

 1. They pull and tug at their ears.

-They could be digging at the wax buildup, wetness or whatever is lodged in their ear.
-Your child’s ears may be red from all the attention — another sign that the ear issue is not just an itch but a nagging issue.
+This can mean something is bothering their ear, like wax or fluid.
+Your child’s ears may be red from all the attention – another sign that the ear issue is not just an itch but a nagging issue.

 2. Your young child has trouble sleeping.